6 Minute Read

 - Combine ingredients in a saucepan over medium heat.

-- Bring to a simmer and reduce to low for 30 minutes, being sure to stir frequently.
+- Bring to a simmer and reduce to low heat for 30 minutes, being sure to stir frequently.

 - Let cool and serve!